FORT McHENRY: AN AMERICAN FORT

 The Formative Years, 1794-1811

 In 1793, France declared a war on England that became known as the Napoleonic Wars.
 In 1794, Congress authorized the construction of a series of coastal forts to protect our maritime frontier.
 Construction began on Fort McHenry in 1798 and, by 1803, the masonry walls we view today were completed.
-The fort was named for James McHenry, our second Secretary of War.
+The fort was named for James McHenry, our third Secretary of War.
 In 1809, the U.S. Army's first light artillery unit was organized here.

 The War of 1812